Rose Hill Marple railway station: History

 The station opened on 2 August 1869.
 Originally named Marple (Rose Hill), it was later renamed Rose Hill (Marple), before the current form Rose Hill Marple was adopted.

-It was built on the Macclesfield, Bollington and Marple Railway, with dual tracks and thus two platforms.
-The second southbound platform (now removed, as the line is operated as a single track 'long siding') had simply a waiting shelter.
+It was built on the Macclesfield, Bollington and Marple Railway, with dual tracks and two platforms.
+The second southbound platform had a waiting shelter.
 The remaining station building previously provided an indoor waiting area and was only recently brought back into use in 2007, with a new ticket window operating on weekday mornings.